Language and compiler changes: releases 6.30 to 6.41

 -k: Output debugging information to a file

 gameinfo.dbg.
 This switch is documented in the DM4 (§7), but the output format has changed.
-It is now an extremely verbose XML format which describes every facet of the compiled game file.
+As of 6.33, it is an extremely verbose XML format; see below.
+Also, as of 6.35, the

 -W: Sets the number of words in the Z-code header extension table (Z-spec 1.0).
 The default is